University of Alabama: Landmarks

 UA is home to several museums, cultural facilities and historical landmarks.

 The Alabama Museum of Natural History at Smith Hall exhibits Alabama's rich natural history.
 The oddest artifact there could be the Sylacauga meteorite, the largest known extraterrestrial object to strike a human being who survived.
 The Paul W. Bryant Museum houses memorabilia and exhibits on the history of UA athletic programs, most notably the tenure of football coach Paul "Bear" Bryant.
-Athletic trophies and awards are displayed at the Mal Moore Athletic Facility, named for the university's former athletic director, near the Bryant Museum.
+Athletic trophies and awards are displayed at the Mal Moore Athletic Facility.
 The Sarah Moody Gallery of Art at Garland Hall hosts revolving exhibitions of contemporary art, including from the university's own permanent collection.
-The Ferguson Art Gallery at the University of Alabama Student Center also hosts revolving art exhibitions.
 The Jones Archaeological Museum at Moundville exhibits the history of Mississippian culture in Alabama.

 Numerous historical landmarks dot the campus, including the President's Mansion, Denny Chimes, Foster Auditorium (a National Historical Landmark), the Gorgas–Manly Historic District, and Maxwell Observatory.

-A cemetery next to the Biology building includes the graves of two slaves who were owned by faculty members before the Civil War.
+A cemetery next to the Math and Science Education Building includes the graves of two enslaved persons who were owned by faculty members before the Civil War.
 Both men died in the 1840s, and their graves went unmarked until 2004.

-Campus culture facilities include the Allen Bales Theatre, the Marion Gallaway Theatre, Morgan Auditorium, and the Frank M. Moody Music Building, which houses the Tuscaloosa Symphony Orchestra and the UA Opera Theatre, as well as three resident choirs.
+Campus culture facilities include the Allen Bales Theatre, the Marion Gallaway Theatre, the English Building auditorium, and the Frank M. Moody Music Building, which houses the Tuscaloosa Symphony Orchestra as well as three resident choirs.
+The UA Opera Theatre performs in Bryant-Jordan Hall.

 Organization and administration

-The University of Alabama is an autonomous institution within the University of Alabama System, which is governed by the Board of Trustees of the University of Alabama and headed by the chancellor of the University of Alabama.
+The University of Alabama is an autonomous institution within the University of Alabama System and governed by the Board of Trustees of The University of Alabama and headed by the chancellor of The University of Alabama.
 The state legislature created the board to govern the university's operations.
 Its responsibilities include setting policy for the university, determining the university's mission and scope, and assuming responsibility for the university to the public and the legislature.
 The board is self-perpetuating and composed of 15 members and two ex officio members.
 The Constitution of the State of Alabama dictates the board's makeup and requires the board to include three members from the congressional district that contains the Tuscaloosa campus and two members from every other congressional district in Alabama.
 Board members are elected by the board and are confirmed by the Alabama State Senate.
-Board members may serve three consecutive six-year terms.

 The president of the University of Alabama is the principal executive officer of the university and is appointed by the chancellor with approval of the board of trustees.
-The president reports directly to the chancellor and is responsible for the university's daily operations.
-The president's office is on the third floor of the Rose Administration Building, and the president has the privilege of living in the President's Mansion on campus.
-Stuart R. Bell became the 29th university president on July 15, 2015.
+Stuart R. Bell became the 29th president on July 15, 2015.